exoplatform/exo-documentation/docs/Chat.rst

 Using eXo Chat on Mobile
 ========================

-eXo Chat is now available for all mobile applications and is responsive for smartphones.
-Here are some screen shots of different eXo Chat screens.
+.. tip:: eXo Chat on mobile has the same features as for the desktop version.

-To open eXo Chat in a mobile device, you just need to click on the chat icon in the top navigation of eXo Platform:
+To open eXo Chat in a mobile device, you just need to click on the chat icon in the top navigation of eXo Platform.

+When you click on the Chat button, a new chat room view is displayed containing last discussions sorted by the most recent updated (received or sent).

+The discussion contains:

+-  the timestamp of the last message received or sent.

+-  the user avatar in a circular form.

+-  the number of unread messages received.

+-  the availability icon on the avatar’s bottom right corner.

+-  the favorite star icon(to display only when the contact is selected as favorite and displayed just after the discussion label: user full name, space name or room).

 |image99|